Back to School Child Custody

 New considerations can pop up as your children grow and your lifestyle situation changes.
 This might mean changing your co-parenting plan.
 Verbal agreements can seem like the best option at first.
 But smart parents know it’s always best to commit any changes in writing.
 Moreover, this includes having the Clark County Family Courts recognize permanent changes.
 While this step may seem unnecessary at first, it is a safe-guard against future problems.

 Making Your Child’s Transition Easier

-As experienced child custody attorneys in Las Vegas, we understand that change is a normal part of ex-spouses’ lifestyles and of child development.
+With almost two decades of experience, our child custody attorneys understand that change is a normal part of ex-spouses’ lifestyles and of child development.
 New classmates, teachers, schedules, and even schools can make starting a fresh school year challenging.
 Whenever possible and practical, it is always best to co-operate with your ex-spouse when it comes to changes in parenting plans and your children’s schooling requirements.